Gary Kent: Career

 In 1955 Kent moved to Hollywood with his wife, Joyce, and son, Greg, and worked as a parking lot attendant while looking for acting jobs.
 He eventually worked primarily in drive-in exploitation films.
 He acted, worked stunts, and directed action for directors Richard Rush, Monte Hellman, Al Adamson, Don Jones, Ray Dennis Steckler, Peter Bogdanovich, and Brian De Palma.
 He performed television stunts and acted on Green Hornet, The Man from U.N.C.L.E., and NBC's Daniel Boone starring Fess Parker.
 Some of the films he directed were The Pyramid (1975) and Rainy Day Friends (1983).
 Kent doubled Jack Nicholson in stunts in the Richard Rush films Hells Angels on Wheels, The Savage Seven and Psych-Out, and also did his very first stunts in 1966 Nicholson films Ride in the Whirlwind and The Shooting, which shot back to back in Kanab, Utah, under the direction of Monte Hellman.

 In his 2009 memoir Shadows and Light, Kent wrote of an "outlaw" cinema aimed at breaking film taboos and barriers.
 In the book he talks of shooting at Spahn Ranch when Charles Manson and his followers were there.
 He retired from stunts in 2003 after an accident on Don Coscarelli's film Bubba Ho-Tep, for which Kent served as stunt coordinator, but continued to act in independent films.

 Personal life

 Kent was married four times, to Joyce Peacock, 1953-1964 (divorce); Rosemary Galleghly, 1961-1968 (divorce); Sherry Lee Tilley, 1973 (divorce); and Shirley Willeford, 1977-2005 (her death).
 He had six children: Greg, Colleen, and Andrew with Joyce, and Chris, Alex, and Mike with Rosemary.

 Later years

 As of 2018, Kent resided in Austin, Texas.
 Kent and his career as a stuntman in Hollywood (specifically his experience working at Spahn Ranch while the Manson family resided there) served as inspiration for the character of Cliff Booth (played by Brad Pitt) in Quentin Tarantino's Once Upon a Time in Hollywood (2019).
-Kent is the subject of the documentary Danger God.
+Kent is the subject of Joe M. O'Connell's documentary Danger God.

 Kent died in Austin on May 25, 2023, at the age of 89.